golden13/SmartCircuitBreaker/README.md

 ```

-Many different examples can be found under _examples_ directory.
+Other examples can be found under _examples_ directory.

 **Example 0**
 ```php